minte9/php-pages/main/symfony/controllers/README.md

 # Controllers

 // To save time, you can install Symfony Maker.
-// Symfony can generate a new controller class on th fly.
+// Then Symfony can generate a new controller class.

 ~~~sh
 composer create-project symfony/skeleton controllers